oskran/localUncertainty/localUncertainty.md

 ```

 ### Tile graph
-The tile graph shows whether there is data on the national library database for each newspaper in each month.
+The tile graph shows whether there is data in the national library database for each newspaper in each month.
+Dark color signals no data, while light color signals data.

 ```r
 possiblePapers <- tibble(paper = rep(rep(unique(database$paper)), each = 12*(noYears)),